 Personalization is essential in drafting a cold email.
 Without this aspect of a cold email, it may sound tone-deaf to the recipient.
 Businesses need to research and create a list of prospects and then draft emails that let the recipient know that the business is interested in them.

 Marketing emails require quality content in the email copy because the subscribers chose you, and they would have high expectations from you.
-They understand that your emails are automated ones, and they will be okay with it as long as the emails have some personalisation like a “Hi, Sara” or a “Hello Chris”.
+They understand that your emails are automated ones, and they will be okay with it as long as the emails have some personalization like a “Hi, Sara” or a “Hello Chris”.

 Marketing emails have the brand’s logo, bright fonts, and colours along with attractive photos and pics.
 They have buttons to direct recipients to other links.
 However, at times marketing emails are simple too.
 But all of them have a link in them that the recipient has to click on to read a blog post, visit a website, or download content.

 Having a list of subscribers would make you want to let it grow quickly.
 The aim would be to get a minimum of 1000 subscribers.
 Every time you develop a marketing campaign, you would like to send emails to all the subscribers on your list.
 There is some segmenting to personalize content to a certain extent.
 However, in an email marketing campaign, you will be sending thousands of emails simultaneously.

 In contrast to the above, while building lists for cold email campaigns, you will aim at fewer prospects at a time.
 You have to do research and gather specific information about every prospect.
-You would add that piece of information into the body of the email.
+You would add that piece of information to the body of the email.
 That is a time-consuming process that involves a lot of research.